kaizoku-oh/zephyr-codespace/README.md

 - [x] Debug app using vscode cortex-debug

 - [x] Restructure workspace to be compatible with the hard coded `ZEPHYR_BASE` path

+- [x] Get firmware version from PN532 module

+- [x] Get UID from PN532 module

+- [ ] Use interrupt to detect card